obgr/Alpfactor/README.md

 An Experimental alpine based image for the Recore A7 3d printer mainboard.

-Current state: Unfinished, Not working, Not building.
+Current state: Unfinished, Not working, Untested, U-boot building.

 ## Why?